AGENCY OPERATIONS

 (i) it was specified in the contract

-(ii) a scenario has where the client has not supplied needed input or content by a required 'key deadline date' in the contract. his has means the project will be delayed beyond the 'max duration date'.
+(ii) a scenario has where the client has not supplied needed input or content by a required 'key deadline date' in the contract.
+This has means the project will be delayed beyond the 'max duration date'.
 Covered in the MSA document points 5.1 (e) and 13.1.

 What happens with 'max duration date'?